SMartorana/hackatonIOTA-MC/README.md

 - Only NPLEX admin can register hashes after kyc of financial institutions and the creation of the NPL package

 ### Layer 2: LTC1 Contracts (Token Layer)
-Each LTC1 contract represents **one NPL package** and issues two types of assets:
+Each LTC1 contract operates using these assets:

 #### 1. LTC1 Tokens (For Investors)
 - **Role:** Capital contribution & Revenue rights.
 - **Properties:** Transferable (`store`), Tradeable.
-- **Acquisition:** Bought by investors funds to finance the package.
+- **Acquisition:** Investors mint these by paying into the funding pool.

 #### 2. Owner Bond (For Owner)
 - **Role:** Represents **legal ownership** of the NPL package & "Skin in the Game".
 - **Properties:** **LOCKED** (NO `store`), Non-transferable without NPLEX approval.
-- **Acquisition:** Minted to whoever creates the LTC1 (must prove NPL ownership to NPLEX).
+- **Acquisition:** Minted to whoever creates the LTC1.
 Can be transferred with NPLEX approval.

 ## API Reference